montehurd/mediawiki-quickstart/README.md

 wfLoadSkin( 'Vector' );
 ```

 QuickStart's component installer links your component's `LocalSettings.php` to Mediawiki's `LocalSettings.php` by adding an include to the latter.
-This allows you to more cleanly manage and reason about your component's settings
+This allows you to more cleanly manage and reason about your component's settings.

-The installer automatically clones your components repo so you don't have to
+The installer automatically clones your components repo so you don't have to.

 #### setup.sh (optional)

-`setup.sh` is executed by the installer after your component's repo is cloned
+`setup.sh` is executed by the installer after your component's repo is cloned.

-This is where you can put any shell scripting that needs to execute to set up your component
+This is where you can put any shell scripting that needs to execute to set up your component.

-It is executed relative to mediawiki's directory in the mediawiki container - i.e. `pwd` placed in your `setup.sh` will output `/var/www/html/w`
+It is executed relative to mediawiki's directory in the mediawiki container - i.e. `pwd` placed in your `setup.sh` will output `/var/www/html/w`.

 #### dependencies.yml (optional)

-This is where you can define other components that must be installed for your component to function
+This is where you can define other components that must be installed for your component to function.

-The installer installs these dependencies first
+The installer installs these dependencies first.

-Example contents of `dependencies.yml`:
+Example contents of `dependencies.yml`.

 ```
 - skins/MonoBook
 - extensions/EventLogging
 ```

-As you can see above, your component, whether extension or skin, can have dependencies on other extensions/skins, and these will be installed when you install your component
+As you can see above, your component, whether extension or skin, can have dependencies on other extensions/skins, and these will be installed when you install your component.

 #### pages/ (optional)

-If your component's manifest folder contains a `pages` folder, any page dump xml files in that folder will be imported when your component is installed
+If your component's manifest folder contains a `pages` folder, any page dump xml files in that folder will be imported when your component is installed.

 ### Installing components

 ### Install an extension

-For installing an extension, you'd first add a folder for your extension to `manifests/extensions`
+For installing an extension, you'd first add a folder for your extension to `manifests/extensions`.

-You'd place the required and optional files inside your folder
+You'd place the required and optional files inside your folder.

-Then you run:
+Then you run.

 ```bash
 ./install extensions/YOUR_EXTENSION